Drive sales on autopilot with ecommerce-focused featuresSee Features

 Use the customer data you have to identify your VIP customers.
 Once you know how to identify and segment them by their lifecycle stage, you’re better equipped to send them relevant messages that keep them engaged.

-Omnisend identifies VIP customers and automatically creates these critical segments for you—try Omnisend for yourself free for 14 days!
+Omnisend identifies VIP customers and automatically creates these critical segments for you—get started with Omnisend for free today!